-Several recommendations were made regarding enhancement of other interventions outside of the data sharing agreements to achieve improved rates for the performance indicators.
-Further, recommendations include improved barrier identification.
-Overall, the MCO generally utilized comparable methodology across regions, which factored available information for continuous improvement over the course of expanding implementation.
+Several recommendations were made regarding expansion of interventions outside existing data-sharing agreements to achieve improved rates for the performance indicators (element 5).
+Additionally, recommendations regarding barrier identification were provided.
+The MCO generally utilized comparable methodology across regions, which factored available information for continuous improvement over the course of expanding implementation.
 Moving forward, the MCO plans to incorporate new information and guidelines as the PIP evolves over the course of implementation.